You were an outstanding sales rep -- and now, as a sales manager, you're eager to cultivate the same performance from your team members.

-6) Coaching Salespeople into Sales Champions: A Tactical Playbook for Managers and Executives by Keith Rosen
+6. Coaching Salespeople into Sales Champions: A Tactical Playbook for Managers and Executives

 In a world where sales strategies are constantly evolving, products change every day, and competition for business is at an all-time high, your ability to successfully coach reps is crucial.
 After all, it only takes 30 days for them to forget 87% of what they learned in training.

-7) The Sales Acceleration Formula: Using Data, Technology, and Inbound Selling to go from $0 to $100 Million by Mark Roberge
+7. The Sales Acceleration Formula: Using Data, Technology, and Inbound Selling to go from $0 to $100 Million

 Here's the thing about intuition: More often than not, it's wrong.
 If you want to build the next $100 million business -- or simply a formidable sales team -- you can't rely purely on your gut.

-In this book, HubSpot CRO and Harvard Business School senior lecturer Mark Roberge shares his sales playbook.
-You’ll find the answers to hiring successful sales reps every time, training every salesperson the same way, holding them accountable to one sales process, and providing them with the same quality and quantity of leads every month.
+In this book, Harvard Business School senior lecturer and former HubSpot CRO Mark Roberge shares his sales playbook.
+You'll find the answers to hiring successful sales reps every time, training every salesperson the same way, holding them accountable to one sales process, and providing them with the same quality and quantity of leads every month.

-People used to think sales was an art, not an science.
-However, Roberge’s predictable, scalable formula proves that’s no longer true.
+People used to think sales was an art, not a science.
+However, Roberge's predictable, scalable formula proves that's no longer true.

-8) Sales Manager Survival Guide: Lessons From Sales' Front Lines by David Brock
+8. Sales Manager Survival Guide: Lessons From Sales' Front Lines

 Your first couple months as a sales manager can feel overwhelming and isolating.
 Enter David Brock's book.